c-blake/bu/doc/tw.md

-If you are willing to depend upon regex and terminal libraries as well as do terminal manipulation (like alternate screen buffers etc.) and you never want bounded but multiple rows then you can do `less -RES --redraw-on-quit --rscroll=-`.
+If you are willing to depend upon regex and terminal libraries as well as do terminal manipulation (like alternate screen buffers etc.) and you never want bounded-but-multiple rows then you can do `less -RES --redraw-on-quit --rscroll=-`.
 That's a lot of IFs, though.[^3]  `tw` is also several times faster due to its more limited scope.